lbelzile/math80667a/docs/02-hypothesis_testing.md

 One-sided tests for which the evidence runs contrary to the hypothesis (say the mean conversion rate is higher for the current design than for the new one) lead to _p_-values of 1, since there is no proof against the null hypothesis that the old design (the status quo) is better.

 :::

+The previous example illustrates the fact that, when writing down null and alternative hypotheses, what we are trying to prove is typically the alternative.

+In pairwise comparisons or contrasts, we can assign a directionality.
+The benefit is that, if we are sure of the direction of the postulated effect, we only consider as extreme scenarios that run in the direction we postulated^[This implies that the level $\alpha$ is all on one side, rather than split equally between both tails of the distribution.
+In practice, this translated into increased power of detection.]
+However, if the empirical evidence runs contrary to our guess, then there is no support for the hypothesis.

+In more general statistical models, it helps to view the null hypothesis as a simplification of a more complex model: the latter will fit the data better because it is more flexible, but we would fail to reject the null unless this improvement is drastic.
+For example, in an analysis of variance model, we compare different mean in each of $K$ groups against a single common average.

 ### Test statistic